Black greenhouse slug (Milax gagates)

 For best slug control, bait after the first extensive late-summer rains, which activate the slugs.
 Baiting at this time kills egg-laying adults that would produce slugs next spring.
 Apply bait on the soil surface around plants.
 Do not contaminate berries or foliage with slug bait.

 Encourage predators such as birds, garter snakes, frogs, ducks, and predacious ground beetles.
 Avoid use of broad-spectrum insecticides which can kill beneficial insects.

 Clean up weeds and plant debris which may provide shelter for the slugs.
 Cut tall weeds and grasses around the strawberry planting and clean up rocks, boards, and other shelters with the planting.

 Home gardeners: Hand-pick and kill slugs when noticed.
-Trap slugs with cans of stale beer sunk into the ground.
+Trap slugs with shallow containers of stale beer or yeast and sugar solution sunk into the ground.
 Use chemical baits with caution, as pets can be poisoned.

 Management-chemical control: HOME USE

 - iron phosphate bait-OMRI-listed for organic use.